-While these are not the only causes of amputation, they do account for many significant injuries.
+While these are not the only causes of amputation, they account for many significant injuries.
 These accidents can occur in just a moment—and can shape the future for accident victims and their families forever.

-Amputation Treatment Can Be Complicated and Invasive
+Amputation Treatment can be Complicated and Invasive

 The High Price of Amputation and Recovery

-Long-Term Recovery Is Possible After a Limb Amputation
+Long-Term Recovery is Possible after a Limb Amputation

 A limb amputation is a traumatic and life-changing experience.
-Accident victims who undergo an amputation often experience a wide range of consequences—from physical disabilities to emotional struggles.
+Accident victims who undergo an amputation often experience many consequences—from physical disabilities to emotional struggles.
 However, with the right help, it is possible to lead a successful and full life after an amputation.
 While the most important first step is to find the right medical team to ensure your good health, an experienced legal team can help address the remaining financial and personal needs.
 In Delaware, accident victims may be able to seek justice and obtain compensation for their injuries due to another person’s negligence.